-As mentioned earlier, a slight setback is that the watch doesn’t come with GPS but Fitbit have made it possible to link the Blaze tracker with your smartphone and use the GPS on your phone via a feature called Connected GPS.
+As mentioned earlier, a slight setback is that the watch doesn’t come with GPS but Fitbit has made it possible to link the Blaze tracker with your smartphone and use the GPS on your phone via a feature called Connected GPS.

 I usually take my phone with me to listen to music whilst running so this isn’t really a big issue for me.
 A silent alarm is another handy feature that uses vibrations to gently get you out of bed instead of an annoying alarm sound.

-The Video below shows how you can Track Your Workouts with Multi-Sport Modes:
+The video below shows how you can Track Your Workouts with Multi-Sport Modes:

-The exercises record your heart rate via the sensor and exercise time to calculate calories burnt, additionally the outdoor running and cycling activities use Connected GPS (via your smartphone) to accurately record distance and speed.
+The exercises record your heart rate via the sensor and exercise time to calculate calories burnt, additionally, the outdoor running and cycling activities use Connected GPS (via your smartphone) to accurately record distance and speed.

 Sleep tracking on the Fitbit Blaze is very accurate and it also logs your midnight trips to the toilet.
 Although it’s accurate, it’s still very basic compared to rival activity trackers.